Ezandora/Source-Terminal-GUI/README.md

 Source-Terminal-GUI
 =====
-Visual interface for the Source Terminal IOTM from Kingdom of Loathing
+Visual interface for the Source Terminal IOTM from Kingdom of Loathing.

 Installation
 ----------------